 Natural Resources Field Days

-We are looking forward to an exciting 2017 Natural Resources Field Days with the 4th graders of Cache Valley!
-We look forward to enagaging your students in understanding the Water, Soils, Plants, and Wildlife of the Logan River watershed ecosystem.
-Come prepared for cool mornings and warm afternoons.
+Welcome to another exciting 2018 Natural Resources Field Days with the 4th graders of Cache Valley!
+We enjoy engaging your students in understanding the Water, Soils, Plants, and Wildlife of the Logan River watershed ecosystem.

 Week 2: Sept.
-18-21 (no Friday due to teacher professional devleopment)
+17-20 (no Friday due to teacher professional development)

 - We will be outside all day, and the mornings are chilly and afternoons warm.
 Dress appropriately!